-The Integer BASIC programming language was built into the ROMs.
-The video controller showed 24 lines on 40 columns of text (in capital letters only) on the screen.
+The Integer BASIC programming language is built into the ROMs.
+The video controller showed 24 lines of 40 columns of text (in capital letters only) on the screen.
 An NTSC composite video output allowed for display on a monitor, or on a television using an RF modulator.

 The Apple II was eventually succeeded by the Apple II+.
 This contained the programming language Applesoft BASIC and supported up to 64K memory.

 In 1979, this Apple II + was modified to display a monochrome PAL signal.
-This was called the Apple IIeuroplus.
+This is called the Apple II europlus.
 The Japanese version is called J-Plus.